 Alma Mater: San Jose State '75

-Hansen is now in his second season as the head coach of the Middlebury men's tennis team.
+Hansen is now in his third season as the head coach of the Middlebury men's tennis team.
 He came to Middlebury from the University of California Santa Cruz, where he has served as the head men’s coach for the past 30 years.
+In his first two seasons he has continued the post-season tradition, with the team advancing into the NCAA Tournament each year.
+In the spring of '13, his team finished 20-5 with a trip to the NCAA quarterfinals.

 The creator of the UCSC tennis program, Hansen is regarded as one of the top coaches in the country.
 Hansen led the team to seven NCAA Championships (1989, 1995, 1996, 1998, 2005, 2007, 2009), appearing in the finals 13 of the last 24 years.
 Hansen’s players have won 10 NCAA doubles titles and five NCAA singles titles.
 Under coach Hansen’s direction, the UCSC tennis program produced 117 All-Americans.